 Congressionally Directed Spending Items

-For fiscal year 2022 congressionally directed spending, forms must be submitted by 5:00 p.m.
-HST (11:00 p.m.
-EST) on Tuesday, May 18, 2021.
-If you have not submitted appropriations request in previous years, we recommend that you contact a member of Senator Schatz’s legislative staff well in advance of submitting your form.
-Please contact email@example.com to be connected with the appropriate legislative staffer.
+For fiscal year 2024 appropriations, forms must be submitted by 5:00 p.m.
+HST (10:00 p.m.
+EST) Thursday, February 23, 2023.
+Forms submitted after the deadline will be considered on a rolling basis when possible.
+If you have not submitted an appropriations request in previous years, or have questions about how to achieve the outcomes that you seek, we recommend that you contact a member of Senator Schatz’s legislative staff as soon as possible.

 How to Select a Form